RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 usually we change `id=''` paramaters right this room we change the `/page/''/` to get the flag.

-After I succuessfully located two flags I was stuck here and start all the recon tools above and still stucking.
+After I successfully located two flags I was stuck here and start all the recon tools above and still stucking.
-Finding hints worked like trash and moved to google myself.
+Finding hints worked like trash and moved to google this room writeup for hints myself.

 And finding keyword on "Title"